 My mother and I live apart, and just like any other mother and daughter, we send long and whiney voice messages, sometimes we flow, sometimes we mess up and we always dream big.
-Up and coming are online tutorials which we are aiming to have completed by summer 2018.
+Up and coming are online tutorials which we are aiming to have completed as soon as possible.
 And in the meantime, we've whipped up this website to take away some of the admin from this two-woman-band and to put things a little more in order.
 We hope you like it and if you have any questions or feedback, just get in touch!

 - Lyd (and Susan)